-The non-prescription skincare business requires that the product lines be rejuvenated from time-to-time with the introduction of new product offerings and innovations, which in some cases utilize our patented transdermal delivery technologies.
-Crescita has established a multi-disciplinary product development committee that screens and identifies new products to be developed or existing products to be upgraded.
+The non-prescription skincare business requires that the product lines be rejuvenated from time-to-time with the introduction of new product offerings and innovations.
+Crescita has established a multi-disciplinary innovation team that screens and identifies new products to be developed or existing products to be upgraded.
 These new products are selected based on sales and marketing trends, but also include regulatory, manufacturing and cost considerations.
 The products under development are usually kept confidential for competitive reasons.